 Not getting worse could be a worthy goal for any employee health and wellness programs.
 If we can just get employees to stop gaining weight, we would be making progress.

 There is one weakness that almost all employee health and wellness programs have.
 After 30 years of evaluating dozens and dozens of programs it has become clear that it is difficult to impossible to get large groups of employees to reach and maintain a healthy body weight.
 The obesity epidemic is caused by a variety of cultural factors and helping employees lose weight has proven to be exceptionally difficult.

-What Can Happen After 2 Years of Employee Health and Wellness Programs
+What Can Happen After Two Years of Employee Health and Wellness Programs

-In the journal Health Promotion Practice, WellSteps recently published our 8th research study on the impact of our wellness solutions.
+In the journal Health Promotion Practice, WellSteps recently published our 8th research study on the impact of our wellness solutions – and our wellness program results were optimal.
 In this research investigators followed almost 2,000 employee health and wellness program participants for over 2 years.

 The purpose of the study was to determine if the employees were able to adopt and maintain healthy behaviors for at least 24 months.
 This is a tall order given the pressures that we all experience to be unhealthy.

-At this worksite, not only did most employees not get worse, but they generally improved health behaviors across the two year period.
+At this worksite, not only did most employees not get worse, but they generally improved health behaviors across the two year implementation period of the employee health and wellness program.
 The longer they participated the better their health behaviors became.
-Here are a few of the results:
+Here are a few of the wellness program results:

-Since all of these employees participated in healthy eating and exercise challenges, is to be expected that there was some impact on their behaviors.
+Since all of these employees participated in healthy eating and exercise challenges as part of the employee health and wellness program, it is to be expected that there was some impact on other behaviors.